Blooym/GoodFriend/README.md

 ### Features

 - Easy-to-self-host API, a pre-built docker image is available on GitHub Container Registry for amd64 and arm64 architectures.
-- Privacy-focused design from end-to-end; no identifiable information is ever available about you when sent to other users.
 - Notifications for when friends using GoodFriend login or logout.
 - Notifications for when friends using GoodFriend change worlds.
 - Notifications of how many friends are online when you login.